 D. Brandon Trice

-Brandon maintains an active pro bono practice.
-His recent matters include a class action with the Legal Aid Society that resulted in a substantial increase in shelter capacity for New York City’s homeless youth.
-In recognition of his work, Brandon received the Legal Aid Society’s Pro Bono Publico Award in 2015 and 2017.
-Brandon also represented the American Civil Liberties Union and New York Civil Liberties Union in a successful First Amendment challenge to a New York law that required non-profit organizations to disclose certain donors.
-Brandon has filed numerous amicus briefs on behalf of public interest organizations, legal scholars, and politicians, including in Obergefell, which recognized the constitutional right of same-sex couples to marry, and in a series of cases challenging the Trump administration’s immigration-related conditions on law enforcement funding.
+Brandon maintains an active pro bono practice and is committed to promoting progressive causes through litigation.
+Most recently, Brandon has been part of the firm’s efforts to invalidate Florida’s “Don’t Say Gay” law.
+Brandon also recently worked with the Legal Aid Society on a lawsuit that led to New York City restricting the use of criminal records in assessing applications for public housing, as well as a class action that resulted in a substantial increase in shelter capacity for New York City’s homeless youth.
+In recognition of his work, Brandon received the Legal Aid Society’s Pro Bono Publico Award in 2015, 2017 and 2022.
+Brandon also represented the American Civil Liberties Union and New York Civil Liberties Union in a successful First Amendment challenge to a New York law that required non-profit organizations to disclose certain donors, and he successfully opposed a petition for certiorari (over a three-judge dissent) that sought to challenge Washington’s restriction on disclosing union members’ contact information to the public.
+In addition, Brandon has filed numerous amicus briefs on behalf of public interest organizations, legal scholars, and politicians, including in Obergefell, which recognized the constitutional right of same-sex couples to marry, and in a series of cases challenging the Trump administration’s immigration-related conditions on law enforcement funding.

 Brandon clerked for the Honorable Barrington D. Parker, Jr. of the U.S. Court of Appeals for the Second Circuit and the Honorable J. Paul Oetken of the U.S. District Court for the Southern District of New York.